Around 1,000 fish washed into a neighbouring farmer’s field have been rescued and safely returned to the canal.

 The rescue

-The pool of water in the field, which was up to six feet deep in places, has been gradually drained to around knee hight to allow a specialist fish rescue team to begin the operation of catching the fish and safely returning them back into the canal.
+The pool of water in the field, which was up to six feet deep in places, was gradually drained to around knee hight to allow a specialist fish rescue team to begin the operation of catching the fish and safely returning them back into the canal.
 The fish include native species such as roach, perch, gudgeon, bream and ruffe.